-The TOE is the Junos OS 18.1R2-S3 firmware running on the appliance chassis listed in table 2 of ST. Hence the TOE is contained within the physical boundary of the specified appliance chassis as shown in figure 1 below.
+The TOE is the Junos OS 18.1R3 firmware running on the appliance chassis listed in Table 1.
+Hence the TOE is contained within the physical boundary of the specified appliance chassis, as shown in Figures 1 and 2.

-The physical boundary of the TOE is:
+The physical boundary of the TOE is the entire chassis of the appliance (defined in Table 1.)